 It seems that our elderly loved ones are most affected by winter depression.
-During winter months, the elderly become intolerant to cold, are less mobile and their underlying disease conditions become aggravated.
+During winter, the elderly become intolerant to cold, are less mobile, and their underlying disease conditions aggravate.
 In addition, due to gloomy and dark weather, the elderly are also unable to move out more freely, causing them to remain confined in their homes.
-Moreover, if the elderly are already suffering from depression, then it is bound to become worse during the winter months.
-All these factors put together, make winter depression, almost an inevitable accompaniment of old age.
+Moreover, if the elderly are already suffering from depression, it is bound to worsen during the winter months.
+All these factors, put together, make winter depression almost an inevitable accompaniment of old age.

 Tips to help seniors with seasonal depression

-Seasonal depression in the elderly is much more of a serious problem than one can think of.
-Here are certain tips, that you can try to ease the symptoms of seasonal depression, to make our elderly comfortable.
+Seasonal depression in the elderly is a much more severe problem than one can think of.
+Here are specific tips that you can try to ease the symptoms of seasonal depression to make our elderly comfortable.

 Natural sunlight – the natural healer

 One of the best ways to combat seasonal depression is to get as much natural sunlight as possible.
-This would help your elderly feel more energetic and also drive away the gloomy feeling.
-Getting sunlight, even though in small amounts, helps in dramatically improving the serotonin levels, thereby uplifting their mood levels.
-In order to get sunlight, it is necessary that the elderly have their regular cup of coffee in the garden, provided they can keep themselves appropriately warm.
-During the day you can also consider keeping the curtains open so that you can allow the maximum amount of sunlight to enter the room.
+This would help your elderly feel more energetic and reduce the gloomy feeling.
+In addition, they are getting sunlight, even in small amounts, which helps dramatically improve serotonin levels, uplifting their mood.
+Of course, to get sunlight, the elderly must have their regular cup of coffee in the garden, provided they can keep themselves appropriately warm.
+During the day, you can also consider keeping the curtains open to allow maximum sunlight to enter the room.

 This is one of the most common and effective methods of easing seasonal depression.
-There are light boxes which mimic the light of the sunlight and can help the elderly fight winter depression.
-Seniors need to simply spend about half an hour each day to drive away the depression blues and feel better.
+There are light boxes that mimic the sunlight’s light and can help the elderly fight winter depression.
+Seniors must spend about half an hour each day to drive away the depression blues and feel better.

 This is yet another way of driving away the blues of seasonal depression.
-If your elderly are able to exercise in natural sunlight, then it would be extremely beneficial.
-Research has proved that exercise alone is capable of treating mild to moderate depression, and its effectiveness is equivalent to taking antidepressant medications.
+It is highly beneficial if your elderly cane is in natural sunlight.
+Research has proved that exercise alone can treat mild to moderate depression, and its effectiveness is equivalent to antidepressant medications.
 By exercising regularly, you allow your brain to improve all the feel-good hormones like serotonin as well as endorphins.
-Help your elderly to make exercise a part of their daily routine, to fight seasonal depression.
+So help you’re elderly to make exercise a part of their daily routine to fight seasonal depression.

-Depression is one such condition, that can make your elderly crave for high calorie and sugar-rich foods.
-Basically, depression triggers one’s sweet tooth, causing the individual to reach for desserts and stuff that are loaded with sugar.
+Depression is one condition that can make you elderly crave high-calorie and sugar-rich foods.
+Depression triggers one’s sweet tooth, causing the individual to reach for desserts and stuff loaded with sugar.
 Overconsumption of starchy and sugar-rich foods can drastically affect the mood levels of our elderly.
-It would be therefore wise enough, to help our elderly make informed food choices, and adhere to a well-balanced diet.
-A well-balanced diet would ensure, that our elderly get the adequate nutrients in the right amount, to maintain optimum energy levels.
+Therefore, it would be wise enough to help our elderly make informed food choices and adhere to a well-balanced diet.
+A well-balanced diet would ensure that our elderly get adequate nutrients in the right amount to maintain optimum energy levels.

-Winter depression is certainly not an uncommon phenomenon, but is often underrated and regarded as normal woes of old age.
+Winter depression is certainly not uncommon, but it is often underrated and regarded as the everyday woe of old age.
 However, it is much more than that, and as a caregiver, it becomes our responsibility to help our elderly fight away the winter depression blues.
-Being depressed and feeling low and inactive and exhibiting the inability to carry out daily activities, should not be taken as a normal phenomenon.
-Any form of help extended at the right time can allow our seniors to enjoy the winter months gracefully.
+Being depressed, feeling low and inactive, and exhibiting the inability to carry out daily activities should not be considered normal.
+Any help extended at the right time can allow our seniors to enjoy the winter months gracefully.
 Also, here is another blog post that might help to explain why seniors are always so cold.